Visa requirements for Australian citizens

-Besides visa requirements, most countries specify other requirements for the entry of Australian and other citizens into their countryfor example, that a prospective entrant has no criminal history or health issues, or that there is evidence of sufficient funds or of a ticket for exit.
+Besides visa requirements, most countries specify other requirements for the entry of Australian and other citizens into their country.
+For example, that a prospective entrant has no criminal history or health issues, or that there is evidence of sufficient funds or of a ticket for exit.

 Visa requirements map

 Visa requirements

 Each country has a multitude of visa types, each with its particular purpose and requirements.
 Rules for visits by ordinary passport holders are as follows: